Peter Meteherangi Tikao Burger

 Ngāi Tahu, Rangitāne and Pākehā (European).

-Māori stories and characters have been a consistent theme though Peter’s career.
-His first drama Fish Skin Suit, a story about a Māori family touched by magic, won Best Drama in the 2002 NZ Film and Television Awards.
-In the same year his short film Turangawaewae was selected for Critic's Week at Cannes.
+His breakthrough came with the drama Fish Skin Suit, which won Best Drama at the 2002 NZ Film and Television Awards, while his short film Turangawaewae was selected for Critic's Week at Cannes the same year.

-Peter Burger is a fluent speaker of Te Reo Māori.
+Māori stories and characters remain an important element of his work, and Peter is a fluent speaker of Te Reo Māori.